AnkushAppy/smacopy/README.md

 All foreign key in Friend and Message table refering to username of User table.
 Accordingly relations are created in User class in models. flask_sqlalchemy is used as ORM over sqlite3 as SQL database.
 Syntax above are sqlalchamey's.

+####Test
-####To run the testcases, we need to run test.py file which is in root dir.
+To run the testcases, we need to run test.py file which is in root dir.
 Test are made for APIs and models.
 More test are yet to be written.
 ```sh
 chmod a+x test.py
 ./test.py